WilsonSayresLab/AlignmentProcessor/AlignmentProcessorReadMe.txt

 This will return a text file with 11 lines.

 # To test CodeML:
-The test directory already contains sample CodeML control and tree files, so all you need  to do is change into the AlignmentProcessor directory and paste the following:
+The test directory already contains a sample CodeML control file, so all you need  to do is change into the AlignmentProcessor directory and paste the following:

 python AlignmentProcessor.py --phylip --codeml --ucsc -t 2 -r anoCar2 \
--i codemlTest.fa -o test/
+-f anoCar2 -i codemlTest.fa -o test/

 There should be 8 .mlc files in the 07_codeml directory.